VISIT OUR SPECIALS PAGES

 Is there before and after school care?
 Both before and after school care are available on-site.
 Before care is from 7:00AM to 8:00AM.
 Pre-K aftercare runs from 12:30 to 6:00 PM, and after school care for K-6th grades runs from 2:55 to 6:00 PM.

 What classes are offered in addition to the academic subjects?
 Spanish instruction is provided in grades Pre-K-6.
 All students receive technology instruction, library skills, physical education, health, and art.
 (Roosevelt Public School was ranked in the top 10 percent of New Jersey schools for its arts offerings.)
-In addition, choral music is offered in grades K-6, instrumental music in grades 4-6, and recorders in grade 3.

 What does the school emphasize in its programs?
 Emphasis is placed on differentiated instruction, collaborative learning, and mixed-age group learning.
 The educational program seeks to exceed the requirements of the New Jersey Core Curriculum Content Standards.